 Licensee associations have suggested that there are substantive barriers to using the Tribunal, including high costs, uncertain outcomes and time consuming nature of Tribunal proceedings.
-UA (sub.
-24) states:
+In a submission to the review's discussion paper UA stated:

 In theory, it is the role of the Copyright Tribunal to provide a check on the ability of Copyright Agency to use its monopoly position to extract "inequitable" licence fees.
 The reality is very different.
 The Copyright Tribunal has fallen far short of imposing the same discipline on the conduct of declared collecting societies as that which would be imposed by competition.
 The cost of the Copyright Tribunal proceedings, in Universities Australia's experience, can run into the millions of dollars for education sector licensees and is a significant barrier to seeking the Tribunal's intervention.